uvnrpa/Minute_Data/README.md

 ## Doserates at 1 minute resolution, based on real-sky measurements from GUV-instruments located at 10 sites in Norway (no substitution of gap periods).
+### Data are free for scientific, non-commercial purposes, but acknowledgement shall be given to DSA and NILU.
 ### Files labelled UVI_Trondheim_2000.txt etc: UV-index in year 2000 for Trondheim, based on the old CIE-erythemal action spectrum of A.F.
 McKinlay, A.F. and B.L.
 Diffey (A reference action spectrum for ultraviolet induced erythema in human skin", CIE Research Note, 6(1), 17-22, 1987).
 ### These files are applied in BAMS-report.
 Date-time format of samples: YYYYMMDD hh:mm
 ### Files labelled Minutdata_allweightings_Trondheim_2000.txt etc: Doserates from use of 11 different action spectra.